-Performance outcomes Acceptable outcomes Compliance For self-assessable and assessable development P01 A01.1 Complies with PO1 Sufficient on-site car parking is provided to cater for the amount and type of vehicle traffic expected to be generated by the use or uses of the site, having particular regard to: (a) the desired character of the area; (b) the nature of the particular use and its specific characteristics and scale; (c) the number of employees and the likely number of visitors to the site; (d) the level of local accessibility; The minimum number of on-site vehicle parking spaces is not less than the number prescribed in Table 9.4.1.3.b for that particular use or uses.
+Performance outcomes Acceptable outcomes Compliance For self-assessable and assessable development PO1 AO1.1 Complies with AO1.1 Sufficient on-site car parking is provided to cater for the amount and type of vehicle traffic expected to be generated by the use or uses of the site, having particular regard to: (a) the desired character of the area; (b) the nature of the particular use and its specific characteristics and scale; The minimum number of on-site vehicle parking spaces is not less than the number prescribed in Table 9.4.1.3.b for that particular use or uses.
 Note - Where the number of spaces calculated from the table is not a whole number, the number of spaces provided is the next highest whole number.
-As a two bedroom Dwelling Unit the proposed development is required to provide 1.5 car parking spaces as an Acceptable Outcome and as Multiple Dwelling Unit it is required to provide 1 car parking space.
-The subject site has an allocated single vehicle car parking space in the basement.
-Given the proposal provides car parking to meet the requirements of a Multiple Dwelling Unit, which is consistent in form and character to a single Dwelling Unit, it is considered that the proposal would provide sufficient car parking to meet the requirements of the Performance Outcome notwithstanding that it does not satisfy
+As a two bedroom Dwelling Unit the proposed development is required to provide 2 car parking spaces as an Acceptable Outcome and as Multiple Dwelling Unit it is required to provide 1.5 car parking spaces.
+The subject site has two allocated vehicle car parking spaces in the basement that form part of the legal title and satisfies the Acceptable Outcomes. (c) the number of employees and the likely number of visitors to the site; AO1.2 Complies with AO1.2 (d) the level of local accessibility; Car parking spaces are freely available for the parking of vehicles at all times and are not used